abyaadrafid/Aerial-Cactus-Identification/README.md

 #### Split :
 As the class imbalance was not servere, the data could be split into train/valid set at random.
 #### Transforms :
-Following Transforms were applied with 75% probability to augment the date, then the images were resized to 128*128.
+Following Transforms were applied with 75% probability to augment the data, then the images were resized to 128*128.
 Test time augmentation was not applied.

 1. Horizontal Flip
 2. Vertical Flip